LaunchCodeEducation/java-web-development/src/chapters/classes-part2/instance-and-static-methods.rst

 Static Methods
 --------------

-Static methods are NOT new to us.
-We’ve used them quite a bit, all the way back to our first Java method:
+We’ve already used static methods quite a bit in this course, all the way back to our first Java method:

 .. sourcecode:: Java